pranay-91/assignment2/problem1/prob1.md

 To solve `shift-reduce` confilct we would need to rewrite our grammar or define operator precedence to our yacc rules.

-The eqyuivalent grammar is as follows:
+The equivalent grammar is as follows:
 ```
 S -> E
 S -> EMPTY